openedx/edx-documentation/en_us/xblock-tutorial/source/edx_platform/devstack.rst

  :local:
  :depth: 1

-For more information about Devstack, see the `Open edX Installation and Configuration Guide`_.
+For more information about Devstack, see the :ref:`installation:Installing, Configuring, and Running the Open edX Platform`.

 *******************
 Prerequisites